NGSEP/NGSEPcore/README.txt

 			  file(s).
 Ignored if the -d option is specified but required if the -d option is not specified.

-INDEX_FILE is a tab-delimited text file with four columns: flowcell, lane, barcode and sampleID.
-It must have a header line.
-If the "-d" option is not specified, the same index file can  be used to deconvolute different lanes in different processes, but each process will only deconvolute reads from the lane identified by the parameters -f and -l.
-In this mode, if the fastq files are not present or a "-" sign is provided as FIRST_FASTQ_FILE, then the reads will be read from the standard input.
-Hence, the zcat command can still be used as an alternative way to avoid uncompressing the input file in single-end mode:
+INDEX_FILE is a tab-delimited text file with four columns by default: flowcell, lane, barcode and sampleID.
+If the -a option for dual barcode is activated, five columns are expected: flowcell, lane, barcode1, barcode2 and sampleID.
+The file must have a header line.
+The same index file can be used to demultiplex several FASTQ files.
+Out FASTQ files will be gzip compressed by default.

-zcat <INPUT_FILE> | java -jar NGSEPcore.jar Deconvolute <OPTIONS> -f <FLOWCELL> -l <LANE> <INDEX_FILE> (-)

 ------------------------------------
 Comparing read depth between samples